moosylog/galactic/README.md

 ## ⚡ Why Most Typing Practice Fails

-You don’t get faster by typing random sentences.
+You don’t get faster by typing random, boring sentences.

-Real speed comes from mastering **bigrams**—the key-to-key transitions your fingers perform thousands of times.
+Real speed comes from pushing your limits in a "flow state" and actively fixing **bigrams**—the key-to-key transitions your fingers stumble on.

 - Slow transitions = lost speed
-- Weak combinations = more errors
+- Unnoticed bad habits = permanent plateaus
-- Repetition without targeting = wasted effort
+- Repetition without pressure = wasted effort

 ---

 ## 🧠 What This Game Actually Trains

-Galactic Keystroke is built to **identify and strengthen your weakest bigrams**.

-- It tracks how you move between keys
-- Detects hesitation and error patterns
-- Forces repetition of your weakest combinations
-- Adapts in real time as you improve
+Galactic Keystroke wraps a high-end diagnostic tool inside an arcade shooter.

+- **The Swarm** pushes your raw WPM, accuracy, and flow state to the absolute limit.
+- **The Bosses** analyze your mistakes.
+Make a typo during a boss fight, and it will immediately *abduct those specific keys from your ship*.
+- **The Rescue** forces you to drill the exact bigrams you just failed under pressure to win your keys back.

-You are not just typing—you are **rewiring muscle memory under pressure**.
+You are not just typing—you are **rewiring muscle memory under fire**.

 ---

 ## 🚀 How It Works

-Typing becomes combat.
+Typing becomes tactical combat.

-- Words descend as attack patterns
+- Words descend as high-speed attack patterns
-- Each letter fires from your actual keyboard layout
-- Left and right hands act independently
-- Weak transitions reappear more often
+- Your on-screen keyboard acts as your weapon system
+- Survive the waves to build massive combos and EMP charges
+- Face the Dreadnought Bosses to diagnose and drill your weak points

 The result:
-👉 You train the exact movements that limit your speed
+👉 An addictive arcade loop that secretly eliminates your hesitation zones.

 ---

 ## 🎯 What You Gain

-- Faster key transitions (real WPM increase)
+- Faster overall key transitions (real WPM increase)
-- Higher accuracy under pressure
+- Higher accuracy and composure under pressure
-- Stronger muscle memory across layouts
+- Subconscious reinforcement of left/right hand separation
-- Elimination of “problem keys” and hesitation zones
+- Immediate elimination of “problem keys” via the Hostage mechanic

 ---

 ## 🔥 Core Systems

-* **Adaptive Bigram Targeting:** Your weakest key combinations appear more often until they improve
-* **Pressure-Based Learning:** Speed and accuracy are trained under real-time stress
+* **The Hostage Mechanic:** Bosses detect your typos, abduct your weak keys, and force you to flawlessly type targeted practice words to break their shields.
+* **Live Biometric HUD:** Your virtual keyboard glows based on real-time performance—green for flawless, yellow for hesitations, and pulsing red for high-error keys.
+* **Chiral Targeting:** Lasers are color-coded (Blue/Pink) to physically match your left and right hand, subliminally enforcing proper touch-typing form.
-* **Combo & Momentum:** Consistency builds speed—mistakes break flow
+* **Combo & EMP:** Consistency builds speed.
+Flawless typing charges a screen-clearing tactical EMP (Enter key).
-* **EMP Reset:** Earn a full-screen clear (Enter key) through precision play
-* **Boss Pressure Cycles:** Periodic spikes that force perfect execution

 ---

 ## ⚔️ Gameplay Loop

-1. Identify incoming words
-2. Execute precise key sequences
-3. Eliminate threats before impact
-4. Maintain rhythm and accuracy
-5. Adapt as difficulty scales
+1. Survive the swarm to build momentum and raw speed
+2. Reach Sector Bosses every 5 waves
+3. Make a mistake?
+Your keys are taken hostage
+4. Execute specific bigram drills to rescue your hardware
+5. Unleash EMPs, clear the sector, and climb the Hall of Fame

 ---

 ## ⚡ Why It Works

-- Focuses on **what actually limits typing speed**
-- Replaces passive practice with **active correction**
+- Combines **flow-state adrenaline** with **targeted remediation** - Replaces passive practice with **active consequence** - Automatically identifies what holds you back without boring you
-- Trains under **timing, pressure, and consequence**
-- Continuously adapts to your performance
+- Continuously adapts the speed to your WPM

-This is not practice.
+This is not a typing test.
-This is **targeted skill training disguised as a game**.
+This is **championship-tier skill training disguised as an arcade game**.

 ---